Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Let's take look at some of the common problems you might be encountering:

-How to Solve the Problems You Might Face When Growing Apples
+6 Problems You May Face When Growing Apples (And How to Solve Them)

-Apples are my favorite fruit and I eat at least one or two every day but I buy mine at the supermarket.
+Apples are my favorite fruit, and I eat at least one or two every day—but I buy mine at the supermarket.
 I used to have an apple tree in my backyard when I lived in Arkansas, but the apples were never fit to eat.
-I didn't know at that time that I needed TWO different apple trees for pollination.
-Apple trees need another tree nearby for pollination, and not one of the same variety.
+I didn't know at that time that I needed two different apple trees for pollination.
+Apple trees need another tree nearby for pollination, and it can't be one of the same variety.
 You need to have a different variety of the same fruit!
 Who knew?
 Not me, unfortunately.

-But, I studied apples and researched every problem with them that I could come up with and hopefully, some of the things I have learned will come in handy for you if you want to raise your own apples in your own backyard.
+Since that time, I studied apples and researched every potential problem I could come up with.
+Hopefully, some of the things I have learned will come in handy for you if you want to raise your own apples.

-The following are some of the problems you might have, and solutions to those problems.
+The following are some of the problems you might have, as well as solutions to those problems.

-If your apples have brown, indented spots (called dimpling) on them and/or narrow brown tunnels (called tunneling), you probably have some apple maggots that have taken up residence in your fruit.
+If your apples have brown, indented spots (called dimpling) on them and/or narrow brown tunnels (called tunneling), apple maggots have probably taken up residence in your fruit.
 Apple maggots are also known as railroad worms and they are the larvae of a small fly.
 In the winter, they mature in the soil, emerging in the early summer months all the way through fall.
 The females will lay single eggs under the skin of the fruit.
 Once they get in the apples, they are immune to pesticides.